rebelsky/csc151/outlines/bodies/design-colors.md

     * Does the image maintain your viewer's interest, or is it easy to see and dismiss.
-* Successful designers know how to take advantage of certain formal attributes to acheive various goals (including these informal goals)
+* Successful designers know how to take advantage of certain formal attributes to acheive various goals (including these informal goals).
-* Right now, we're just going to look at some formal issues regarding color
+* Right now, we're just going to look at some formal issues regarding color.

 Basics of Color Theory
 ----------------------

-* Issue: Do we think in terms of paint (traditional) or in terms of light (computer/modern)?
+* Issue: Do we think in terms of paint (traditional) or in terms of light (computer/theatre)?
 * Three models
     * RGB - additive color, based on red, green, and blue lights
         * Adding colors makes things brighter - more light is transmitted